mintster/nixmash-spring/README.md

 ##Installation - Solr##

+Configure Solr as normally on your development machine.
+Documents are included in `/dev/solr/docs` and scripts to populate the Solr Url and Embedded Servers located in `/dev/solr`.
+Script name: `refreshSolr.sh`.
+It contains additional installation instructions.

 The Solr Project demonstrates both Embedded Solr and Http Solr ("dev" and "prod" Profiles respectively.)
-Configure these in `application-dev` or `application-prod`.properties files.
+Configure these in an external `solr.properties` file.
+Same configuration as **external.properties** file just discussed.
+Set `solr.properties` file location in **Solr** project `common/SolrSettings.java` `@PropertySource` value.

 ##References##